geomoose/gm3/docs/howto/coordinate-display.md

 # How-to configure the Coordinate Display

-The CoordinateDisplay component shows the moust position in various projections as it moves across the map.
+The CoordinateDisplay component shows the mouse position in various projections as it moves across the map.
 This handy little function can help users orient themselves to locations and assist in locating features on the map.